City Green Actions

 The City of Monterey hopes to inspire other businesses to follow their example.
 These programs prove businesses can be green, profitable - and good members of our communities.
 Details

-The City of Monterey switches to reusable bags.
+The City of Monterey switched to reusable bags.
 Details

 Urban Environmental Accords